Hummingbirds are already migrating, but don't pack away your feeders just yet

 Change out the sugar water every few days, and clean feeders regularly as well.
 Regular and thorough cleanings are important especially when it's hot because mold can quickly develop in the feeders.
 Bryerton recommends cleaning your feeders every two to three days.

 If you don't have a lot of birds visiting your feeders, don't fill them up all the way.
-Make just enough to feed the hummingbirds that visit your yard between cleanings, Bryerton advises.
+Make just enough to feed the hummingbirds that visit your yard between cleanings, Bryerton advised.

 Many people believe that leaving hummingbird feeders up past the time their migration begins will cause these beloved birds to stick around longer than they should, but this simply isn't so, Bryerton said.
 Many factors contribute to the timing of their migrations, including changes in daylight and temperature.
 Leaving your feeders up well into fall won't cause hummingbirds to go against their natural instinct to begin their migration.